ericaraujophd/creation-cs112/assignment/assignment.md

 ## The Doctrine of Creation and Stewardship

 This assignment is grounded in the Christian doctrine of creation and the concept of stewardship.
-The Christian doctrine of creation teaches that God is the Creator of all things, and that humans, created in God's image, are called to be stewards—not exploiters—of creation.
+The Christian doctrine of creation teaches that God is the Creator of all things, and that humans, created in God's image, are called to be stewards-not exploiters-of creation.
 This is not merely about environmental care; it extends to how we design and deploy all systems, including computational systems.
 For this reason, we will start by defining some **key theological principles** that inform our understanding of efficiency and optimization.

 **1. God Creates with Wisdom and Order**